 Laren Malcolm Tolbert, Georgia Institute of Technology

-The Minority Affairs Committee of the Georgia Section of the American Chemical Society awards an the Percy Julian Award annually.
-This award is given to two high school seniors (one male and one female) in recognition of scholastic achievement and leadership ability.
-Each recipient receives a $250 book scholarship and a one-year (student) membership in ACS.
+The Minority Affairs Committee of the Georgia Local Section of the American Chemical Society is pleased to announce the 2019 Percy Julian Award.
+This award will be given to two High School Seniors (one male and one female) in recognition of scholastic achievement and leadership ability.
+Each recipient will receive a $500 book scholarship and a one-year (student) membership in ACS.

 2016: Ms. Adenike Olagbegi (Arabia Mountain High School) and Mr. Ryan Polk (Dunwoody High School).
 Adenike will attend Emory University and hopes to pursue a career in Biochemistry.
 Ryan will attend MIT and also plans to study Biochemistry.

 2015: Ms. Mauranda Upchurch and Mr. Keith Strozier (Arabia Mountain High School).
 Mauranda will attend Stanford University and major in Biochemistry while Keith will attend Morehouse College and major in Chemical Engineering.